ricokahler/flair/README.md

 [See this demo in CodeSandbox](https://codesandbox.io/s/dynamic-coloring-7dr3n)

-### Color System Usage
+### Color system usage

 `react-style-system` ships with a simple yet robust color system.
-You can wrap your components in `ColorContextProvider`s to give your components context for what color they should expect.
+You can wrap your components in `ColorContextProvider`s to give your components context for what color they should expect to be on top of.
 This works well when supporting dark mode.

 [See here for a full demo of color context.](https://codesandbox.io/s/nested-color-system-demo-qphro)

-### Theming Usage
+### Theming usage

 Theming in `react-style-system` is implemented as one object that will be available to all your components in the app.
 You can use this object to store values to make your app's styles consistent.
 We recommend referring to [`material-ui`'s theme object](https://material-ui.com/customization/default-theme/#default-theme) for idea on how to define your own theme's shape.